Ggg93/snake/README.md

 ## About Snake

 The classic 'Snake' game based on Java Swing GUI library.
 The game controlled by the keyboard arrows.<br>
-The game has its logical end: there are 15 levels, and speed increased on each level.
+The game has an ending: there are 15 levels, and speed increases with each level.
 After you collect 5 apples on level 15, you will win! :)

 Main window:<br/>
 <img src="/src/main/resources/images/screenshots/mainWindow.png" width="324" height="324"><br>